Matt Giordano: Indianapolis Colts

 The Indianapolis Colts selected Giordano in the fourth round (134th overall) of the 2005 NFL draft.
 Giordano played in 15 games as a rookie, starting in the September 11 game.
-He made 12 tackles and 1 pass deflected.
+He made 12 tackles and one pass deflected.

 In 2006, his second season, Giordano played 12 games and made 25 tackles.
 On December 10 against the Jacksonville Jaguars, Giordano made his first career interception, of David Garrard.
-Giordano also deflected a pass and made a season-high 9 tackles in the game.
+Giordano also deflected a pass and made nine tackles in the game.
 On December 18, a Monday night game against the Cincinnati Bengals, Giordano made his first professional start.
 The Colts won Super Bowl XLI 29–17 over the Chicago Bears on February 4, 2007.
 On fourth down late in the fourth quarter, Giordano deflected a pass by Rex Grossman to Desmond Clark in a play described as icing the game for Indianapolis.

-Giordano started 4 games out of 12 played in 2007 and made 20 tackles, 4 passes deflected, and 2 interceptions.
-In the season-opening 41–10 victory over the New Orleans Saints, Giordano intercepted Drew Brees and returned the pick 83 yards in the Colts' final touchdown play of the game.
+Giordano started four games out of 12 played in 2007 and made 20 tackles, four passes deflected, and two interceptions.
+In the 41–10 victory over the New Orleans Saints, Giordano intercepted Drew Brees and returned the pick 83 yards in the Colts' final touchdown play of the game.

 In 2008, Giordano played all 16 regular season games and played on special teams in the Wild Card playoff game against the San Diego Chargers.
-Giordano made 23 tackles and 1 pass deflected.
+Giordano made 23 tackles and one pass deflected.

 Giordano signed a one-year contract with the Colts on April 20, 2009.
 On September 6, the Colts released Giordano to make room for linebacker Cody Glenn.